ccnael/netsuite-shipcommand-react-app/README.md

 # ShipCommand SuiteApp
-A comprehensive order fulfillment and shipping management application
+React based Suitelet - A comprehensive order fulfillment and shipping management application

 Comes with interactive charts and performance insights on order volume, carrier usage, shipping costs, delivery times, and more